Skronak/pmea-pages/README.md

 This project is the recreation of a board game called petit meurtre entre amis aimed at being played on a browser without the need of a running server.
 The game use a seed to randomize it behaviour that need to be shared among all participants

+The game is meant to be played on mobile.
+UI wasn't tested on a full screen.

 The app is hosted on a github io page: https://skronak.github.io/react-mobileApp/

 # Start the application